charlie-gallagher/os-contiguous-malloc/virtual_memory/README.md

 - Adding pages to the page table should probably happen when the virtual address range is allocated
 - The virtual address range is a straightforward mapping; the virtual addresses are still sequential

+## Fetching process instructions, loading into physical memory
+To run a process we need to fetch its next instruction and try to get its address from physical memory.
+If the address is not in physical memory, that is, if the page is not loaded into physical memory, bring that whole page into memory.